Post job

-A building maintenance technician is a professional who takes responsibility for keeping the repair tools and other supplies in good condition.
+A building maintenance technician is an individual who takes responsibility for keeping the repair tools and other supplies in good condition.
 Building maintenance technicians make sure that a facility operates pretty well.
 The technicians need to familiarize the security of the buildings.
 They maintain buildings through repairs and safety checks.
 It is their job to care for industrial and commercial facilities and determine maintenance needs.
 Some of them are in charge of the landscape and perform primary janitorial work.

 • Maintain and repair plumbing systems and accessories and perform maintenance of HVAC peripheral utility equipment.